KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/03-03-2025 - Hanoi Tower/README.md

 <br /><br />
 -- 15-03-2025 --
 <br /><br />
 To be more precise, I'm interested in whether it's possible to improve the architecture, increase the context to lead to understanding how this device works, for example.
-Start from ~51:56 https://youtu.be/NXrGOd7gdMw?list=PLUl4u3cNGP61FVzAxBP09w2FMQgknTOqu [MIT 22.01 Introduction to Nuclear Engineering and Ionizing Radiation, Fall 2016
+Start from ~51:56 https://youtu.be/NXrGOd7gdMw?list=PLUl4u3cNGP61FVzAxBP09w2FMQgknTOqu&t=3114 [MIT 22.01 Introduction to Nuclear Engineering and Ionizing Radiation, Fall 2016
 Instructor: Michael Short] → playlist MIT 22.01 Introduction to Nuclear Engineering and Ionizing Radiation, Fall 2016 https://www.youtube.com/playlist?list=PLUl4u3cNGP61FVzAxBP09w2FMQgknTOqu
 <br /><br />
 Will the model find fundamental laws that will allow it to simulate this device.
 This is an interesting goal for me.
-But for now i'm nowhere, at the planning stage TODO ;/ But no one will stop me from having such ambitions and trying build sth like that...
+But for now i'm nowhere, at the planning stage TODO ;/
 <br /><br />

 $${\color{red}}$$